qossmic/deptrac/README.md

 </testsuites>
 ```

-Supported Options:
+Supported options:

 ```
---formatter-junit=              to activate the junit fomatter, set this option to "true" [default: false] --formatter-junit-dump-xml=     path to a dumped xml file [default: "./junit-report.xml"]
+--formatter-junit=              to activate the JUnit fomatter, set this option to "true" [default: false] --formatter-junit-dump-xml=     path to a dumped xml file [default: "./junit-report.xml"]
 ```

-## Build deptrac
+## Build Deptrac

 To build deptrac, clone this repository and ensure you have the build dependencies installed:

-- PHP in version 7.0 or above
+- PHP in version 7.1 or above
 - [Composer](https://getcomposer.org/)
 - [Box](https://github.com/humbug/box)
 - make